This chili pie combines a healthy, leaner turkey chili recipe with a hearty gluten-free cornbread topping, all baked together in one skillet.

 -still healthy AF

-When I get home and poolside margaritas, mojitos, tortillas and guacamole are no longer an option, this easy dinner will for sure be on the menu to put me back in the Mexican mindset!
+When I get home and poolside margaritas, mojitos, tortillas and guacamole are no longer an option, this easy dinner (or its cousin, this healthy taco soup) will for sure be on the menu to put me back in the Mexican mindset!

 Maybe with a Pacifico on the side.